PrajwalP7295/Production-AWS-Network-Setup-Using-Terraform/README.md

 - Step 3 : Change the **credential** values (Region, Profile, Access Key, Secret Access Key) in [provider.tf](https://github.com/PrajwalP7295/Production-AWS-Network-Setup-Using-Terraform/blob/main/provider.tf) with your own AWS IAM user credentials.
 You can also change the default values for all the variables in the [variables.tf](https://github.com/PrajwalP7295/Production-AWS-Network-Setup-Using-Terraform/blob/main/variables.tf).

-- Step 4 : Open **terminal** in the project directory i.e. **"Production-AWS-Network-Setup-Using-Terraform"** and the below commands :-
+- Step 4 : Open **terminal** in the project directory i.e. **"Production-AWS-Network-Setup-Using-Terraform"** and run the below commands :-

 ```
 terraform init